tbensky/NeuralNetworks/README.md

 # Introduction

 This repo contains work the author did in an effort to learn about artififical neural networks (ANNs) during the early months of 2024.
-I didn't want to just jump in and start with PyTorch, as I wanted to understand the inner workings and structure of neural networks, including the backpropagation algorithm.
+I didn't want to just jump in and start with PyTorch, as I wanted to understand the inner workings and structure of neural networks, including how the backpropagation algorithm works.

 Here's what's here:

 * `Backprop_derive` The first thing I did was to go through all of the mathematics behind backpropagation.
 I started with very first principles using only the structure of a fully interconnected ANN and the chain-rule from Calculus.
+Look for a file called `bp.pdf` as the latest LaTex build of what I found.
+To the mathematically inclined, there are a lot of interesting patterns and logic in deriving all of the backpropagation formulas.
+It's kind of a fun mathematical exercise.

+This readme is really only a short summary of all of the details I captured in [bp.pdf](https://github.com/tbensky/NeuralNetworks/blob/main/Backprop_derive/bp.pdf).

 * `ANNLoops`  A dense-layer, neural network written with for-loops.
 This means a clumsy and slow model, but very instructive.
 For example, each neuron is treated as an entity (here a Python dictionary) as follows: